WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Experiments And Analysis

 \subsection{Main Results}

-\subsubsection{RQ1: Performance of WARBERT on Web API recommendation and comparison with baseline models}
+\textit{1) RQ1: Performance of WARBERT on Web API recommendation.}

-WARBERT achieves better performance than the other models in all metrics.
+WARBERT outperforms the other models across all metrics.
 Table~\ref{tab:result} shows the results of the performance on the task of Web API recommendation.
-Since the average number of API calls for a mashup is 2, the upper limits of API recommendation Precision for Top-5 and Top-10 are 40\% and 20\% on average.
-WARBERT outperforms MTFM in all metrics.
-For Precision and Recall, WARBERT improves by up to 11.5\% and 11.7\%.
-For NDCG and MAP, WARBERT averages 9.6\% and 10.8\% improvements over MTFM.
+WARBERT outperforms the best-performing baseline SEHGN in all metrics.
+For Precision and Recall, WARBERT improves by up to 16.60\% and 4.93\%.
+For NDCG and MAP, WARBERT averages 10.60\% and 9.83\% improvements over SEHGN.

 FC-LSTM gives higher weight to the function information in the description to improve the effect.
-However, FC-LSTM considers the function information of the API to be composed of words that are semantically similar to the tag.
+However, FC-LSTM treats the API function information as composed of words semantically similar to the tag.
 So FC-LSTM needs additional tag information.
 Due to data heterogeneity, the tag information in the dataset may not be accurate.
 In WARBERT, the descriptions of the mashup and the API are compared directly.
-In the comparison process, WARBERT learns the key words, which leads to a performance improvement.
+During the comparison process, WARBERT learns keywords, leading to improved performance.

 SPR outperforms FC-LSTM.
 Its hidden topic layer addresses the limitations of the bag-of-words model.
 It enables semantic connections between requirements and APIs even when documents are sparse.
 RWR surpasses SPR probably due to its more descriptive tag composition, which better captures developer requirements.
-However it also raises the operational complexity for users who must accurately and comprehensively articulate their needs.
+However, it also raises the operational complexity for users who must accurately and comprehensively articulate their needs.

 For MTFM, it combines the advantages of collaborative filtering and multi-task learning.
 This makes its results better than RWR.
 However, also due to the requirement of multi-task learning, MTFM needs to contain labeled data in the dataset.
 This makes it more difficult for developers to operate.
 MTFM++ further imposes additional requirements on the data.
 The API is required with the corresponding QoS information to obtain the quality vector.
 Finally, in MTFM FIC (Feature Interaction Component), the mashup embedding and all API embeddings are concatenated together into a single embedding.